BoognishSaves/gb-frontend/README.md

 ## Stretch Goals:
 ### User Authorization: Using user auth to establish roles and access.
 ### Organizing the home page by area of the farm.
+### Use icons to guide the person performing the inspection to collect consistent info.